-The luck and good health of the players are at the heart of the victories that the Panathinaikos logo demonstrates.
-Athletes play for the soul, and the awards they receive are the result from training and constantly maintained sports tone.
+The players’ luck and good health are at the heart of the victories the Panathinaikos logo demonstrates.
+Athletes play for the soul, and the awards they receive are the result of training and a constantly maintained sports tone.

 Meaning and History

-The man who came up with the idea to make the shamrock the team symbol was a football player himself.
+The man who came up with the idea of making the shamrock the team’s symbol was himself a football player.
 Michalis Papazoglou joined Panathinaikos in the early 1910s when most players left the club due to a conflict between board members.
 If not for this event, the PAO might never have had its iconic emblem.
 Georgios Chatzopoulos, who later became the president of the sports organization, took part in its development.

 What is Panathinaikos?

-Panathinaikos is a football club from Athens, Greece, participating in the Super League and has never left it.
+Panathinaikos is a football club from Athens, Greece, that has never left the Super League.
 They have achieved significant success, winning 20 Greek Championships, 19 Greek Cups, and 3 Greek Super Cups.
 The team is among the top 3 sports organizations in the country, showcasing the highest achievements in football.

 1908 – 1909

-The first Panathinaikos logo featured a soccer ball – it’s then a symbol.
+The first Panathinaikos logo featured a soccer ball, which was later adopted as a symbol.
 He was inside a light circle placed in the center of the ring.
 The name Podosferikos Omilos Athinon was written around the edges in the Greek alphabet.

 1910 – 1917

 A new era in the club’s history began in 1910, when the founder, Giorgos Kalafatis, left, along with most of the players.
-Thanks to this, new players were added to the team, including Michalis Papazoglou, who in the future played a large role in the creation of the iconic identity.
+Thanks to this, new players were added to the team, including Michalis Papazoglou, who later played a significant role in creating the iconic identity.

 During the same period, green and white were recognized as part of the official palette.
-As a result, the club has a green and white circle logo depicting a running man in Panathinaikos’s shape and with an inscription in Greek.
+As a result, the club has a green-and-white circular logo depicting a running man in the shape of Panathinaikos, with a Greek inscription.

 1918 – 1921

-In 1918, the Greek athlete Michalis Papazoglou proposed to make the trefoil a symbol of the team – a sign of luck, unity, and harmony.
-Perhaps the footballer got this idea from Billy Sherring: when a marathon runner won one of the 1906 Olympic Games, he had a green shamrock on his chest.
-On the Panathinaikos emblem, this element was inside a white circle, placed in a ring with the club’s Greek name.
+In 1918, the Greek athlete Michalis Papazoglou proposed adopting the trefoil as the team’s symbol, a sign of luck, unity, and harmony.
+Perhaps the footballer got this idea from Billy Sherring: when a marathon runner won a medal at the 1906 Olympic Games, he wore a green shamrock on his chest.
+On the Panathinaikos emblem, this element was inside a white circle, set within a ring bearing the club’s Greek name.

 1922 – 1929

 In 1922, the sports organization was renamed Panathinaikos Athlitikos Omilos.
 Immediately after the rebranding, the designers changed the logo.
-They removed the long lettering and removed the green line separating the circle and the ring.
-This made it possible to move the trefoil upwards so that there would be space below for the club’s year.
+They removed the long lettering and the green line separating the circle and the ring.
+This made it possible to move the trefoil upward, leaving space below for the club’s year.
 The only hint of the name is the letters “Π,” “A,” and “O,” located on top of three leaves.

 1930 – 1959

 The white circle had a ring again – this time, a dark green one.
 All the inscriptions were transferred to it: the abbreviation “ΠAO” (above) and the number “1908” (below).
-The shamrock, letters, numbers, and the outline of the ring turned brown.
+The shamrock, letters, numbers, and the ring’s outline turned brown.

 1960 – 1969

-For the first time, the club changed its tradition by using a shield in a triangle with two cut corners instead of a circle.
-The elements remained in their places; only the shamrock is now yellow, not brown.
+For the first time, the club broke tradition by using a triangular shield with two cut corners instead of a circle.
+The elements remained in their places; only the shamrock is now yellow rather than brown.
 The shield is diagonally divided into two halves: a light green top and a white bottom.

 1970 – 1974

-The year the Panathinaikos was created has been removed.
-The emblem design has been radically changed: most of the shield is covered with vertical stripes, which are painted in two shades of green.
+The year Panathinaikos was created has been removed.
+The emblem design has been radically changed: most of the shield is covered with vertical stripes painted in two shades of green.

 1975 – 1984